Bazaruto Archipelago Mozambique Travel Guide

 If you love marine life, consider Tofo, Mozambique.
 It is renowned for whale shark and manta ray sightings.

-Combine your beach trip with a safari.
+Combine your beach trip with a wildlife tour.
 Kruger A Park in South Africa is readily accessible.

 Visit Maputo, Mozambique's capital, for a deep look at Mozambican city life.

-A quintessential Southern African itinerary blends diverse experiences.
+A classic Southern African itinerary blends diverse experiences.

 Explore more of Mozambique’s extensive coastline, heading north towards Pemba for remote diving opportunities.